 Gorgeous red pagoda, and home of the festival of 10,000 lanterns

-Famous monk Nichiren’s final home before he died • Spectacular Oeshiki festival (Festival of 10,000 Lanterns) in October • Splendid red and gold buildings
+Famous monk Nichiren’s final home before he died • Spectacular Oeshiki parade (Festival of 10,000 Lanterns) in October • Splendid five story pagoda

 A lucky cat temple devoted to matchmaking